pyOpenSci/pyopensci.github.io/_posts/2022-09-10-executive-director-pyopensci-leah-wasser-updates.md

 ---
 layout: single
-title: "Big Changes for pyOpenSci: an update from the new Executive Director, Leah Wasser, what's next?"
+title: "Big Changes for pyOpenSci: an update from the new Executive Director, Leah Wasser"
 excerpt: "pyOpenSci has recently transitioned to a fiscal sponsor and has a new executive director - Leah Wasser.
 Learn more about our goals over the next few years and how to get involved with the community."
 author: "Leah Wasser"
 permalink: /blog/new-executive-director-leah-wasser